 Less common causes

-- Wegener's granulomatosis is a rare condition that can present with nasal discharge, usually between the ages of 30 and 50 although it can also occur in children.
+- Granulomatosis with polyangiitis is a rare condition that can present with nasal discharge, usually between the ages of 30 and 50 although it can also occur in children.

 - CSF rhinorrhoea implies fracture of the cribriform plate.
 There is a clear discharge of CSF that tests positive for glucose.
 A glucose oxidase stick can be used.
 CT scan and referral to a neurosurgeon are required.